Migration studies: Teaching

 Migration studies is a relatively new specialism, consequently many universities and colleges have yet to develop degree programmes which formally address the topic.
 Whilst migration studies rarely exist as an available major for undergraduate study, Master's degrees which focus on migration and international movement are increasingly available.
 However, the availability of this focus varies greatly by region and academic culture.
 At present, most teaching of migration studies as a distinct topic is focused in European universities.

 Europe

+The International Migration Research Network (IMISCOE) is a network of institutes, primarily based in Europe, that is dedicated to scholarly research on migration.
+Some of the participating institutes are found at: